theonlyswissarmy/ArrayListC-but-better/README.md

 This is a simple implementation of an ArrayList in C using a struct, a pointer to the struct and a pointer to the array.
 The array is static and the size of the array is defined when the ArrayList is created.

+This is cool.
+This is fine.
+This isn't really what an arraylist is though.
+Just as a little exercise I'm going to try and make this template into a proper arraylist

 ## Functions

 - `ArrayList* ArrayCreate(int n)`: Creates an ArrayList with a size of n.